 • leading workshops, creating training modules, etc.

-Length: 1-year appointment
+Length: One-year appointment

 Stipend: $600/semester